My story is one of adversity turned into purpose and power

 If you read this, and it hits home, you have two choices to keep doing the same things and expect different results or make a change to connect to yourself and try another path one of pride, passion and connectivity.

-Within my practice I use the 4rs trauma-informed framework to encourage empowerment, inform decision-making as well as adjusting our responses to adversities in a way that embraces emotional intelligence and awareness.
+In my facilitation and mentorship I use the 4rs trauma-informed framework to encourage empowerment, inform decision-making as well as adjusting responses to adversities in a way that embraces emotional intelligence and awareness.

 In the list of certifications on Trauma I have a Bronze, Silver and Gold awards from training delivered by Nicola Lester and Trauma-Informed Coaching by The Centre for Healing - By being trauma-informed working alongside my psychology and neuroscience understanding allows me to understanding triggers, the emotions that are present and the different ways reactions may show up and hinder performance.
 I am able to navigate our challenge in the partnership with gentle but direct hands with the intention of making the habits and practice the focus of your growth, change or development.